AlexBth86/debug-todo-list-mvc-app/README.md

 Template.prototype.itemCounter = function (activeTodos) {...};
 ```

-- For updates the text within the "Clear completed" button :
+- To updates the text within the "Clear completed" button :
   - param  {[type]} completedTodos The number of completed todos.
   - returns {string} String containing the count